Why is the AMP in Natural Resources a good choice for you?

 Do you want to save time and money on your path to an advanced degree?

-Our AMP curriculum is identical to the Master’s in Natural Resources curriculum and requirements, but 6 credits are double-counted towards both the Master’s and your undergraduate degree.
-These courses must be approved for graduate credit and must be graded credits (A-F grades), and you must have been accepted into the AMP program.
+Our AMP curriculum is identical to the Master’s in Natural Resources curriculum and requirements, but 9 credits are double-counted towards both the Master’s and your undergraduate degree.
+These courses must be graded (A-F grades) and approved for graduate credit, AND you must have been accepted into the AMP program.
 The credits cannot be independent study, research, internship, or practicum credits.
-This is effectively a 6-credit scholarship for the 30-credit graduate program.
+This is effectively a 9-credit scholarship for the 30-credit graduate program.

 The Rubenstein School will provide a tuition scholarship of 15% during the academic year after students have matriculated in the graduate program.
 This scholarship will apply to the remaining required 21 graduate credits and are the financial responsibility of the student.
 Students enrolled in the summer term will receive a 30% discount on tuition.
 In all cases, students will be classified as either in-state or out-of-state residents for tuition purposes under the University of Vermont’s Board of Trustees Residency Regulations.

 AMP students may not hold graduate assistantships.
 They may, however, be paid an hourly wage from a research grant and/or receive a scholarship from gift funds.

 M.S. in Natural Resources